Skip to navigation Skip to content

 See Indicators, codes, modifiers and control lines for claims processing in Medicare for more details on reason codes.

-If the manual statement of benefit is for an adjustment of any type, then place details from the previous assessment lines with RSN 888 and the revised adjusted lines.
+If the manual statement of benefit is for an adjustment, include the previous assessment lines with RSN 888 and the revised adjusted lines.

 Service Officers:

-• can issue a statement of benefit to the claimant where outstanding overpayments are recorded on the patient's history related to this service
+• can issue a manual Statement of Benefit to the claimant if outstanding overpayments are recorded on the patient's history for that service

-• must not withhold the statement until the overpayment has been repaid, or contact debt recovery to enquire on the status of the overpayment
+• must not withhold the statement until the overpayment has been repaid, or contact debt recovery to ask about the status of the overpayment

 See Account and receipt documents for Medicare claims processing for more details.